Hi, I’m Dr. Hadd — I make everyday money simpler.

 I’m a math professor who loves turning numbers into everyday wins: realistic budgets, clear debt plans, and calmer money choices.
-SmartBudgetingGuide is where I share the frameworks, templates, and step-by-step guides I use with students, friends, and families.
+Smart Budgeting Guide is where our small team shares the frameworks, templates, and step-by-step guides that help you spend wisely and get more from every dollar — across money, home, and food.

-- Practical first: short actions, fast wins.
+- Practical first: short actions and fast wins.

 - Kind to your time: templates that do the heavy lifting.